v8/v8.dev/src/features/atomics.md

 }
 ```

 The straightforward case goes as follows: the lock is free and thread T1 acquires it by changing the lock state with `Atomics.compareExchange`.
 Thread T2 tries to acquire the lock by calling `Atomics.compareExchange`, but it doesn’t succeed in changing the lock state.
 T2 then calls `Atomics.wait`, which blocks the thread.
 At some point T1 releases the lock and calls `Atomics.notify`.
-That makes the `Atomics.wait` call in T2 return `"ok"`, waking up T2.
+That makes the `Atomics.wait` call in T2 return `'ok'`, waking up T2.
 T2 then tries to acquire the lock again, and this time succeeds.

-There are also 2 possible corner cases - these demonstrate the reason for `Atomics.wait` and `Atomics.waitAsync` checking for a specific value at the index:
+There are also 2 possible corner cases — these demonstrate the reason for `Atomics.wait` and `Atomics.waitAsync` checking for a specific value at the index:

 - T1 is holding the lock and T2 tries to get it.
-First, T2 tries to change the lock state with `Atomics.compareExchange`, but doesn't succeed.
+First, T2 tries to change the lock state with `Atomics.compareExchange`, but doesn’t succeed.
 But then T1 releases the lock before T2 manages to call `Atomics.wait`.
-When T2 calls `Atomics.wait`, it will return immediately with the return value `"not-equal"`.
-In that case, T2 will continue with the next loop iteration, trying to acquire the lock again.
+When T2 calls `Atomics.wait`, it returns immediately with the value `'not-equal'`.
+In that case, T2 continues with the next loop iteration, trying to acquire the lock again.
 - T1 is holding the lock and T2 is waiting for it with `Atomics.wait`.
-T1 releases the lock - T2 wakes up (the `Atomics.wait` call returns) and tries to do `Atomics.compareExchange` to acquire the lock, but another thread T3 was faster and got the lock already.
+T1 releases the lock — T2 wakes up (the `Atomics.wait` call returns) and tries to do `Atomics.compareExchange` to acquire the lock, but another thread T3 was faster and got the lock already.
 So the call to `Atomics.compareExchange` fails to get the lock, and T2 calls `Atomics.wait` again, blocking until T3 releases the lock.

-Because of the latter corner case, the mutex isn’t "fair".
+Because of the latter corner case, the mutex isn’t “fair”.
 It’s possible that T2 has been waiting for the lock to be released, but T3 comes and gets it immediately.
-A more realistic lock implementation may use several states to differentiate between "locked" and "locked with contention".
+A more realistic lock implementation may use several states to differentiate between “locked” and “locked with contention”.

 ## Async lock